-Starting, July 1 all houses are asked to sign a slightly updated version 4 of the Network Management Program Agreement specifying the division of responsibilities between MIT IS&T and the FSILG.
+Starting July 1, 2019 all houses are asked to sign a slightly updated version 4 of the Network Management Program Agreement specifying the division of responsibilities between MIT IS&T and the FSILG.

 FSILGs are required to designate at least one current undergraduate member as their Network Contact.
 The Network Contact serves as liaison with MIT IS&T for troubleshooting network problems and provides access to network equipment when needed.
 As of March 2016, Network Contacts are designated using the FCI Contact List, which is accessed at http://fsilg.coop.
 If no one is designated as a Network Contact, the default person for this role is the undergraduate house manager.

-The “Slice of MIT” blog had a nice post describing the fiber optic Internet connections.
+Here is link to a “Slice of MIT” blog post describing the FSILG fiber optic Internet connections.